Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory: Results

 \subsection{Semi-Empirical Approach}

 As demonstrated in Sec.~\ref{sec:beh2}, the use of our approximations constructed for the non-additive kinetic energy led to qualitatively incorrect results.
 Since it was also shown that the Neumann series converges sufficiently well already at the second order, errors in the interaction energy are probably due to other assumptions made.
-First, as outlined above in Sec.~\ref{sec:nadd_kin}, we assumed that the non-interactive kinetic energy of the total molecular system could be computed according to Eq.~(\ref{eq:main_assumption}).
-Furthermore, we avoided computations of functional derivatives with respect to the density by adopting Eq.~(\ref{eq:GKS_in_nutshell}) without a strict mathematical proof.
-Finally, and as was pointed out previously, we incorporated an inconsistency by introducing a new density $\rho_{\Phi} (\vec{r}\,)$.
+First, as outlined above in Sec.~\ref{sec:nadd_kin}, we assumed that the non-interactive kinetic energy of the total molecular system can be computed according to Eq.~(\ref{eq:main_assumption}).
+Second, and as was pointed out previously, we incorporated an inconsistency by introducing a new density $\rho_{\Phi} (\vec{r}\,)$.
 Analyzing these assumptions in more detail is not a trivial task, which clearly goes beyond the scope of the current work.
 Instead, we adopt a more pragmatic approach and show how qualitatively correct results could still be obtained by introducing purely empirical parameters in orbital-dependent expressions for the non-additive kinetic energy.
-This decision is motivated by sDFT($M$) results showing very little dependence on the basis set and XC functional used.
+This decision is motivated by sDFT/EA[$M$] results showing very little dependence on the basis set and XC functional used.
 Therefore, a set of parameters found for one molecular system, and a specific basis set and functional might be transferable to other cases.
 To analyze this hypothesis, several parametric forms based on Eq.~(\ref{eq:final_non_additive_correction}) were tested.
 Among those are the non-additive kinetic energies $T^{\mathrm{nad}}_s$ being represented as $\alpha ( T^{(1)} + T^{(2)})$, $\alpha T^{(1)} + \alpha^2 T^{(2)}$, and $\alpha T^{(1)} + \beta T^{(2)}$.
 Note that computations were still performed self-consistently and parameters $\alpha$ and $\beta$ were used as scaling factors for the associated energy- and Fock-matrix contributions.
-Best results were obtained with the latter fit expression, setting $\alpha$ to $-1.0$ and finding $\beta$ by minimizing deviations between sDFT(2) and KS-DFT interaction energy curves of Be$^+\cdots$H$_2$.
+Best results were obtained with the latter fit expression, setting $\alpha$ to $-1.0$ and finding $\beta$ by minimizing deviations between sDFT/EA[2] and KS-DFT interaction energy curves of Be$^+\cdots$H$_2$.
 To that end, the PW91 XC functional and 3-21G basis set were employed.
 Results of this minimization procedure (with $\beta = 0.17$) are shown in Fig.~\ref{fig:beh2_fitted}.
+It can be argued that the use of a positive $\alpha$ parameter is a more natural choice.
+However, since $T_s^{(1)}$ and $T_s^{(2)}$ obtained from sDFT/EA[2] are positive, as was mentioned before in Sec.~\ref{sec:beh2}, such a fit does not result in a bound state.